TJMonc/Poker/README.md

 Windows Users
 ____________________________________________________________________________________________
 - You need CMake to compile this program: https://cmake.org/download/
-- You also need a C++ compiler (MSVCRT): https://www.msys2.org/ https://packages.msys2.org/packages/mingw-w64-x86_64-gcc
+- You also need a C++ compiler: https://www.msys2.org/ https://packages.msys2.org/packages/mingw-w64-x86_64-gcc

 - You may need to edit your environment variables:
     - Go to control panel